-Cryptorchidism affects about 3% of term infants and up to 30% of preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
+Cryptorchidism affects about 3% of term infants and up to 30% of preterm infants Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
 Previously, any infant weighing < 2.5 kg was termed... read more .
 About 10% of cases are bilateral.
 Two thirds of undescended testes spontaneously descend within the first 4 months of life.
 Thus, about 0.8% of male infants require treatment.

 Eighty percent of undescended testes are diagnosed at birth.
 The remainder are diagnosed during childhood or early adolescence; these are usually caused by an ectopic gubernacular attachment and become apparent after a somatic growth spurt.